-- Proceeds of sale - less the Tax Market Value of the shares on the date you ceased relevant employment with the Telstra Group
+- Proceeds of sale - less the Tax Market Value of the shares when the Restriction Period expires (explained above)

-You will be taxed on the Tax Market Value of your shares on the date you ceased relevant employment with the Telstra Group
+You will be taxed on the Tax Market Value of your shares on the earlier of:

+- the date you ceased relevant employment with the Telstra Group; and - 16 October 2002.

-If you sell your shares within 30 days from the date your relevant employment ceased you will be taxed on the sale proceeds for the shares.
+If you sell your shares within 30 days from the relevant date you will be taxed on the sale proceeds for the shares.